esmero/archipelago-documentation/docs/webformsasinput.md

 # I think i get this...but how can i use this knowledge now?

 Good question!
-So, to enable, configure and customize these Display Modes you have to navigate go to your `Content Type` Configuration page, in your running Archipelago, which can be found at `/admin/structure/types`.
+So, to enable, configure, and customize these Display Modes you have to navigate to your `Content Type` Configuration page in your running Archipelago.
+This is found at `/admin/structure/types`.
 Note: the way things are named in Drupal can be confusing to even the most deeply committed Drupal user, so bear in mind some terms will change.
 Feel free to read and re-read.

 ![Display Mode Managment for Content Types](../imgs/managing-display-modes.jpg)

-You can see that for every existint Content Type, there is a drop down menu with options:
+You can see that for every existent Content Type, there is a drop down menu with options:

 - Manage Display: will lead you to configuration page where you can setup each View Mode and its settings for a given Content Type
 - Manage Form Display: will lead you to configuration page where you can setup each View Mode and its settings for a given Content Type